contributte/newrelic-tracy/README.md

 ```

 ## License
-NewRelic Nette is licensed under the MIT License - see the LICENSE file for details
+NewRelic Tracy is licensed under the MIT License - see the LICENSE file for details